alexthorne90/dotfiles/README.md

       * !!! this is the important step to get my custom configs into astronvim
   * I have not tried to script this yet, so for now you just have to link the files manually.
 * Secrets - the bashrc references a `.bash_secrets` file and calls its function `export_secrets`.
 If you need to export environmental secrets to your shell, manually add this file and create the function with whatever exports you want (don't commit the `.bash_secrets` file)

+## Language Specific

+* Python
+  * When using the pyright LSP in project with a virtual environment, it will need a pyrightconfig.json file to point the language server at the environment.
+It will look something like this:
+    ```
+    {
+        "venvPath": ".",
+        "venv": ".venv"
+    }
+    ```